Language Science and Technology (M.Sc.)

 - Speech Science and Speech Technology

 In the fourth and final semester, students complete their Master's thesis (30 CP).
 Students successfully completing the programme will be awarded a Master of Science (M.Sc.) degree.
-Sample study schedules for each of the four areas of specialization are provided in the study regulations (see below).

 A European Master's degree programme in Language and Communication Technologies is offered within the framework of the European Erasmus Mundus cooperation and mobility scheme.